phaus/error-service/README.md

 ## Pull from Docker

-There is already a version present.
-Just do a `docker pull phaus/error-service:latest`
+If there is already a version present, just do a `docker pull phaus/error-service:latest`

 Enjoy!